Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_B/README.md

 ## LEDs
 [Top](#notes "Top")<br>
 We create the routine to handle the LED Stick.<br>
-This is a more complex routine, since we want it to be able to handle the Sawtooth pattern and the other patterns in Part-C and Part-D.
+We want this routine to be able to handle the Sawtooth pattern and the other patterns in Part-C and Part-D.

 ```C
 /////////////////////////////////////////////////////////////////////////////////////////////////////////